m-lab/website/_pages/policy-mlab-technical-scope.md

 ### 1.3 Scope

-Measurement Lab is jointly developed by staff teams at Code for Science & Society, Google Inc., and external open source contributors.
+Measurement Lab is jointly developed by staff teams at Superbloom, Google Inc., and external open source contributors.
 M-Lab’s operations, administration, and maintenance (OA&M) framework is a managed Kubernetes cluster, with each experiment running as a daemonset.
 These daemonsets are deployed to physical servers using Docker containers.
 M-Lab’s platform is designed to:

 * Provide passive server-side resources for client-initiated active network measurement of Internet users’ broadband connections.
 * Provide resource allocation on each server that will ensure sufficient bandwidth and machine resources.